7enderhead/antiweb/documentation/_sources/antiweb.txt

         start_block = ".. start(generated)"
         end_block = ".. end(generated)"

-The program will check if a -r flag was given and if so, save the current directory and change it to the given one.
+The program checks if a -r flag was given and if so, save the current directory and change it to the given one.

 ::